Overview of 3 Days Desert tour from Ouarzazate to Fes

 3 days from Ouarzazate to Fes desert tour is one of our desert tours that give you the chance to discover the south and north of Morocco.
-In these 3 days, we will explore the ancient village of Ait Benhaddou Kasbah, the landscapes of Todra valley, Todra gorges.
+In these 3 days, we will explore the ancient village of Ait Benhaddou Kasbah, the landscapes of Todra valley, and the Todra gorges.
 Experience the magical sand dunes of the Sahara desert, the grove palms of Ziz Valley, and the views of the Middle Atlas Mountains.
-See the Monkeys in Cedar Forest and stop in Ifrane city “the Switzerland of Morocco”, end in Fes.
+See the Monkeys in Cedar Forest and stop in Ifrane city “the Switzerland of Morocco”, ending in Fes.

 + Duration: 3 Days & 2 nights